Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/quickguide.md

 ## Providing a Warm Start

 Providing a (good) initial value to some or all optimization variables can reduce the number of solver iterations.
-PowerModelsDSSE provides the `assign_start_to_variables!` function.
+PowerModelsSE provides the `assign_start_to_variables!` function.
 - calling `assign_start_to_variables!(data)` takes the value of the measurement from the state estimation data dictionary and assigns them a starting value to their associated variable.
 - calling `assign_start_to_variables!(data, other_dict)` assigns starting values to the problem variables based on a dictionary where they are collected: `other_dict`.
 NB: This dictionary must have a form similar to that of a powerflow solution dictionary, to make sure that the right starting value is associated to the right variable.
 Alternatively, the user can directly assign a value or vector (depending on the dimensions of the variable) in the data dictionary, under the key `variablename_start`.
 The example below shows how to do it for the `vm` and `va` variables.